HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 For providers and payers to improve population health and value-based care, the following two items must be addressed: gaps in care information and incomplete healthcare information.

- - Gaps in Care Information: Disparities in claims vs. clinical information, which makes it difficult to assess if best practices are being followed, e.g., a diabetic member with no hemoglobin A1C or a member being prescribed insulin with no diabetes diagnosis according to claims data.
+ - Gaps in Care Information: Disparities in claims vs. clinical information which makes it difficult to assess if best practices are being followed, e.g., a diabetic member with no hemoglobin A1C or a member being prescribed insulin with no diabetes diagnosis according to claims data.

  Research has shown that care gaps can be both harmful and costly when they are not properly managed.
 For example, not managing specific aspects of chronic diseases (e.g., hemoglobin A1C and diabetes) can lead to serious complications and escalate healthcare costs.
 Resolving the gaps in care is important to payers, providers, and the patients they serve.
 Performing gaps in care can positively influence patient health and improve quality scores and reimbursement under risk-sharing arrangements such as Medicare.